Comentum Site Map

 Create the file "my.cnf" and copy it inside the /etc folder.

-You can set the MySQL Client, Server and other Configuration for example:
+You can set the MySQL Client, Server and other Configuration

 [client]